ananyas713/DataSci_FinalProject/README.md

 The app runs through the final_Project.Rmd file.
 Other files that are required in the same repository as the Rmd include the *get_model_stats.py* and *get_model_pred.py* Python files, which run the prediction models, as well as the *model.pkl* and *modelstats.npy* files, which hold a snapshot of the trained model and information about its performance, respectively.
 The data used was from the Gait in Neurodegerative Disease Database on the PhysioNet database; more information can be found at this link: https://www.physionet.org/content/gaitndd/1.0.0/

 ### Contributions
-- Ananya: outlier removal, mean imputation, statistical feature generation; PCA, model building; Shiny app user interface, raw data output, and disease prediction output; Shiny app deployment (virtualenv and .Rprofile creation)
+- Ananya: outlier removal, mean imputation, statistical feature generation; PCA, model building; Shiny app user interface, raw data output, disease prediction output, and documentation; Shiny app deployment (virtualenv and .Rprofile creation)
 - Yvette: datafile input, data concatenation, patient numbering, time windowing, statistical feature generation; grid search, model building; Shiny app processed data output; README documentation